Koekoek1337/AH_Ticket-To-Ride/README.md

 ---

 ## Algorithms
 ## TODO
 - Introduction of our algorithms
     - First developed a random algorithm, followed by three separae algorithms
     - What are legal moves
     - Our score function

+A legal move is appending a station to a route, so that it has a connection with a station in the route and that the duration of the appended route does not exceed it's maximum duration.

 <br>

 ### Random
-- Chooses a random amount of railconnections between the minimum amount of connections required to satisfy all connections and the maximum allowed amount of connections.
-- Picks per route an arbitrary maximum duration between the duration of the longest connection and the maximum duration of a route.
+The random algorithm would chooses amount of routes between a minimum (either 1 or the minimum amount of routes required to satisfy all connections) and the maximum amount of routes allowed for the problem.
+It would then choose a random maximum duration for every route between the duration of the longest connection in the system and the maximum duration for a route allowed by the system.
+It then attempts to fill the route up to the maximum duration until it can no longer make any legal moves.

-- Attempts to fill the route by performing random legal moves untill the route has the new arbitrary
-    duration or untill the route can no longer make any legal moves.
-- A new route is then only accepted if it would result in a nett point gain in an isolated network.
-(Ergo, if it were the first route in a network, it would result in a positive amount of points.)
-- Multile random solutions can be made in series after which the highest score is taken.
+Any new generated route has to be able to score points if they were in an isolated system.
+If a route does not adhere to this, it is emptied and a new route is made.

 <br>